FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 - A table of utils: read entry, open raw file, update entry, create entry, create raw file, open a file in workflow artifact directory, write a file in workflow artifact directory

-## Defining workers for task queues

-- A bit about the task queues
-- How to standard workers for CPU and GPU ("switching on" docker settings)
-- How to define custom workers for the available queues

 ## Adding to your oasis